CkauNui/ckau-book/README.md

 ## Features

-- 200+ systems supported in both COLORFUL and DARKFUL flavours (details [here](https://github.com/Lendersmark/ckau-book-enhanced/wiki/Supported-Systems))
+- All 220 Batocera v34 and Retrobat v4.0.2 systems supported in both COLORFUL and DARKFUL flavours (details [here](https://github.com/Lendersmark/ckau-book-enhanced/wiki/Supported-Systems))
-- 2 new game views added
-- Always up-to-date with ckau-book original theme
-- Works with both Batocera.linux and Retrobat latest builds
+- Compatible with both Batocera and Retrobat latest builds
-- Emuelec and Retropie not officially supported, but it should work well :)
+- Retropie/Recalbox/Emuelec not officially supported, but it should work well :)

 ## Support